beryldb/beryldb/README.md

 ## First queries

-You may want to learn more about Beryl and run your first queries using
+You may want to learn more about BerylDB and run your first queries using
 Beryl-cli:

 * **set** is used to define a key.